Skip to main content

 What’s the average bathroom renovation cost per square metre in Sydney?

 Expect $2,500 to $4,500 per square metre for a quality bathroom renovation in Sydney.
-A 6m2 bathroom at mid-range finishes works out to roughly $15,000 to $27,000 for the space itself, plus fixtures.
+Here’s how that breaks down by finish level:

 Do I need a builder or can I hire trades directly?